bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 ### Project Background:

 Cardiovascular disease is still an important cause of morbidity and mortality worldwide.
-Heart failure, which is an inability for the heart to pump blood efficiency can easily be fatal and diagnosis can be challenging.
+Heart failure, which is an inability for the heart to pump blood efficiency, can be fatal and diagnosis challenging.
 While traditional machine learning has not been extensively used in clinical medicine outside of academic research environments, there are many different applications of this.

-Heart failure can be particularly devastating and caused by a wide variety of different clinical entities and many times, the cause is unknown.
-Certain therapies have been shown to improve outcomes in heart failure but is there a way to better detect mortality from heart failure to perhaps increase monitoring and intensify management of heart failure patients?
+Heart failure can be particularly devastating and caused by a wide variety of different clinical entities.
+Many times, the cause is unknown.
+Certain therapies have been shown to improve outcomes in heart failure, but is there a way to better detect mortality from heart failure to perhaps increase monitoring and improve management of heart failure patients?

 __Dataset Description:__